questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

         proctored and that access to launch the test will be controlled by the proctor.

+    ..  od:prop::   RulesOfConductID  Edm.Int32

+        The ID of an associated :od:type:`RulesOfConduct` entity.
+See :od:prop:`Schedule.RulesOfConduct` for more information.

+        .. versionadded::   2021.08

     ..  od:prop::   Assessment  Assessment

         A navigation property to the Assessment.